venthur/pyff-lecture/README.markdown

 control the paddle and plays against the computer which should keep the subject motivated by letting him win from time to time...

-Your Feedback should be implemented using [Pygame][Pygame], please use the Pygame base class.
-If you need some inspiration you can try to use the Relax Feedback from the previous exercise as a starting point.
+You can use the `Pong` provided in the materials directory as a starting point and modify it or you can start from scratch if you prefer.

 [Pong]: http://youtu.be/pDrRnJOCKZc